uqlibrary/homepage-react/README.md

 - possibly use a non-cors browser?
 - open <http://localhost:2020/> if it didnt open automatically
 - get the values of your cookies, UQLID and UQLID_USER_GROUP, from library.uq.edu.au and set them in localhost:2020
-- I think thats everything
+- I think thats everything.

 Remember to change the .env back after!
 (NB: You will need to restart `npm run start` for a change in .env to take effect).